-From the gate, we walked for about 10 minutes to get to their natural hot spring swimming pools.
-The entire resort is big and offers a lot of activities to it’s guests which is actually great.
+We walked for about 10 minutes to get to their natural hot spring swimming pools from the gate.
+The entire resort is big and offers a lot of activities to its guests, which is actually great.

 A separate entrance fee will be collected from the guests when you take a dip in their hot pools with an average temperature of 38 – 43 degrees.
 It’s hot!
 But a lot of people still swim because of the therapeutic properties.

 Because the other pool was busy, there is one next to it which was more relaxed.
 They call it the JAPANESE OFURO.
 Entrance Fee: Php 100.00